Jonathan-Xue/PacMan/PROPOSAL.md

     4. Scatter for 5 seconds, then switch to Chase mode permanently.
 * Frightened Phase
     * Edible by Pacman
-    * Upon death, travel back to the ghost house
+    * Upon death, travel back to the respective corner

 ### Optional Enhancements
 * Highscore File